Site Launch Project: 27 Things to Do Before You Go Live

 - 8. Reduce the number of pages with redirects (you should have collected such pages at Step 1.1), as they will also negatively impact the site's load time.

-After you go through these optimization steps, you may also check how fast your website loads from different countries and regions, especially if you target multiple locations.
+After you go through this optimization checklist, you may also check how fast your website loads from different countries and regions, especially if you target multiple locations.

 1.3 Make sure the 404 page is set up correctly